sleeyax/NotesApp/zuul-gateway/README.md

 # Zuul gateway
 Proxy server that handles user authentication.

-All incoming requests will be validated and/or filtered before being forwared to internal microservices.
+All incoming requests will be validated and/or filtered using the [user service](../user-service) before being forwared to the [edge service](../edge-service).
 Almost all requests require an authorization header in the following format:

 `Authorization: Bearer <jwt>`

 This is the only service that's accessible to the public.

-## Unauthorized requests
+## Whitelisted requests
 Below is a list of requests that don't require authorization.
 ### User login
 `/auth/login` -> `user-service/login`